goschtl/zope/zope2book/trunk/source/IntroducingZope.rst

 - Zope allows and encourages third-party developers to package and distribute ready-made applications.
-Due to this, Zope has a wide variety of integrated services and add-on products available for immediate use.
+Due to this, Zope has a wide variety of integrated services and add-on packages available for immediate use.
 Most of these components, like Zope itself, are free and open-source.
 Zope's popularity has bred a large community of application developers.
-Many other application servers do not have a large base of third-party support or a means by which plug-ins are so neatly packaged.

 - Applications created in Zope can scale almost linearly using Zope's built-in "Zope Enterprise Objects" (ZEO) clustering